thingenious/eva/docs/api-reference.md

 ### Automatic Document Retrieval

-EVE automatically searches relevant documents based on user messages:
+eva automatically searches relevant documents based on user messages:

 - **Context-aware**: Searches are based on message content and conversation history
 - **Source attribution**: All sources are listed in `metadata.sources`